NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

  3. Selects the icon with the gizmo to be added on the map (square, triangle, circle or flipper)

- 4. When user moves the mouse over the board the corresponding tile lights up green if the tile is free and red if the tile is already occupied by another gizmo
+ 4. When mouse is moved over the board the corresponding tile lights up green (meaning the tile is free)

- 5. If the user tries to add the gizmo to a occupied tile the tile blinks red and no gizmo is added

- 6. If the tile is free the desired gizmo is added to the board
+ 5. The mouse is clicked and the desired gizmo appears on the corresponding tile

+ 6. A status label shows that a gizmo has been successfully added at a particular location

  **Expected outputs:** The newly added gizmo is visible on the map

- ###Test 2
+ ### Test 2
- **Purpose:** Test whether adding absorber works
+**Purpose:** Test adding gizmo on an occupied tile

 **Test inputs:** User:

  1. Starts at the "Editor mode"

+ 2. Clicks the "Add tool" button in the option menu on the left

+ 3. Selects the icon with the gizmo to be added on the map (square, triangle, circle or flipper)

+ 4. When mouse is moved over the board the corresponding tile lights up red (meaning the tile is occupied by another gizmo)

+ 5. The mouse is clicked and no change is done (tile still occupied by the same gizmo)

+ 6. A status label shows that the gizmo has not been added as this particular location is not empty

+**Expected outputs:** No visible changes to the map, configurations remain the same

+ ###Test 3
+**Purpose:** Test adding absorber on empty space

+**Test inputs:** User:

+ 1. Starts at the "Editor mode"

  2. Clicks "Add tool" button in the menu on the left then selects the absorber icon

- 3. User clicks on the screen where the start of the gizmo should be and holds the mouse button pressed
+ 3. Mouse is clicked where the start of the gizmo should be and the mouse button is held pressed

- 4. Now when user drags mouse around the bord the tiles light up green if such observer can be added (no other gizmos are in the selected area) or red otherwise
+ 4. Now when mouse is dragged around the bord the tiles light up green (meaning space is not occupied by other gizmos)

- 5. User releases the mouse
+ 5. Mouse is released and the absorber is added in the desired location with the specified size

+ 6. A status label shows that an absorber has been added at a particular location

+ **Expected outputs:** The newly added absorber is visible on the screen

+  ###Test 4
+**Purpose:** Test adding absorber on occupied space (or partly occupied)

+**Test inputs:** User:

+  1. Starts at the "Editor mode"

+  2. Clicks "Add tool" button in the menu on the left then selects the absorber icon

+  3. Mouse is clicked where the start of the gizmo should be and the mouse button is held pressed

+  4. Now when mouse is dragged around the bord the tiles light up red (meaning part of the space is occupied by other gizmos)

+  5. Mouse is released and no change is visible - absorber is not added

   6. If the desired location is completely free the absorber is added to the board, otherwise nothing is changed

+  7. A status label shows that an absorber has not been added as this particular location is not entirely free

- **Expected outputs:** The newly added absorber is visible on the screen
+**Expected outputs:** No visible changes to the map, configurations remain the same

+# TO REFACTOR TESTS 5 AND ONWARDS!

- ###Test 3
+ ###Test 5

 **Purpose:** Test whether removing gizmo works as expected